 Satellite and aerial imagery provides answers for environmental change, weather forecasting, disaster management, food security and other remote sensing applications.
 Remote sensing software processes images and provides solutions to local or global issues.

-In an open source environment, useful remote sensing techniques can be performed such as filtering data, performing classification and even radar decomposition.
+In an open source environment, remote sensing analysts perform techniques such as image classification, atmospheric correction and even radar decomposition.

 A list of open source remote sensing software